cpporhair/sider/README.md

 sider uses spdk to implement kernel bypass technology, taking full advantage of nvme's concurrency to speed up io.
 - For learn more about spdk, see [here](https://spdk.io);
-- In the file [apply.hh](https://github.com/cpporhair/sider/blob/main/sider/kv/apply.hh#L139) you can see how to combine asynchronous and concurrent tasks using the operators provided by pump.
+- In the function [apply](https://github.com/cpporhair/sider/blob/main/sider/kv/apply.hh#L139) you can see how to combine asynchronous and concurrent tasks using the operators provided by pump.

 #### **sider is still in development, not yet tested or used.**